Dpl., Dr. phil., Habilitation, FRHistS

 SML4099 Dissertation in Spanish/Portuguese/Latin American Studies (History and Politics topics)

-Dr Hentschke teaches on the MA courses in 'History of the Americas' and 'Latin American Interdisciplinary Studies' (MALAIS):
+Dr Hentschke teaches on the MA course in 'Latin American Interdisciplinary Studies' (MALAIS):

-LAS8003 'Intellectual and Political Thought in Brazil (and Spanish America) since Independendence'
+LAS8003 'Intellectual and Political Thought in Brazil (and Spanish America) since Independendence', currently merged with LAS8005 Thinking Latin America

 and various other contributions to courses, especially SOC8101 The Shaping of Latin America I: Social and Political Themes', on the MALAIS degree.